 But, for those just looking for an all natural, limited-hold product, sea salt spray is definitely an item to consider.

 Of course, you may have found an excellent clay, but if you don’t know how to apply it correctly, it may do more harm than good.

-So, check out the basics of application below:
+So, check out the basics of the application below:

 Want to see it done?
 You can check out this video giving you a quick break down and walk through of applying hair clays.

-Now that you have learned all about what hair clay is, how it is different from other hair styling products, and how to apply it, it’s time to explore your options and choose the best clay for you.
+Now that you have learned all about what hair clay is, how it’s different from other hair styling products and how to apply it, it’s time to explore your options and choose the best clay for you.

 To help you get started, we want to review the top 5 hair clays that you can find on Amazon and briefly go over their pros and cons:

 Infused with beeswax and paraben free, Krieger + SÖhne Styling Clay helps you achieve the perfect matte finish.

 This clay will keep you looking sharp all day long.
 Additionally, it helps preserve moisture and healthy hair.

 You should apply a small amount for softer hold or a bit more for super hold and spread it evenly through the entire hair.
 It can be used while blow-drying to create a perfect hairstyle.